 The next step in treatment after starting to cool a dog off is to start IV fluids.
 Fluid therapy serves several purposes in this scenario:

 - A dog having a heat stroke is in shock.
 This means blood pressure is low, heart rate is high, and circulation is poor.
 With poor circulation, oxygen delivery to tissue is decreased.
-Oxygen is essential for normal body function.
-IV fluids bring temperature down while promoting circulation.
+Oxygen is essential for normal body function, so IV fluids can help promote circulation.

 - Heat stroke in dogs can also cause issues with kidney function.
-Just like every other organ system, severely high body temperatures can damage the kidneys.
 Administering IV fluids helps to support kidney health.

 - Dogs experiencing heat stroke may have electrolyte imbalances.
-IV fluids are balanced electrolyte solutions, so they can keep things stable while the dog’s body focuses on recovery.
+IV fluids are balanced electrolyte solutions, so they can keep electrolytes more stable while the dog’s body focuses on recovery.

 Oxygen therapy